Formalizing MLTL Formula Progression in Isabelle/HOL: Introduction

-The time has come for a formalization of MLTL.
+The time has come to formalize MLTL.
 The remainder of this paper lays out our contributions as follows.
-We take a significant step toward the goal of a formal foundation for MLTL by formalizing its syntax and semantics in the theorem prover Isabelle/HOL \cite{DBLP:books/sp/NipkowPW02,DBLP:journals/jar/Paulson89}, as well as an accompanying library of key properties; see \rref{sec:encoding}.
-We develop a formal library establishing key properties and useful lemmas for this encoding, including duality properties, an NNF transformation, and custom induction rules.
-We then verify the \textit{formula progression} algorithm for MLTL \cite{LR18} in \rref{sec:fp}.
-Our verified algorithm for formula progression is \textit{executable} and can be exported to code in SML, OCaml, Haskell, or Scala, using Isabelle/HOL's built-in code exporter. \rref{sec:challenges} details the challenges and insights that emerged from our formalization.
-Our code is approximately 3250 lines in Isabelle/HOL and is available on Google drive at: \url{https://drive.google.com/file/d/1a5YA9wjLOReFZDAEQFXpy1yGHM1dTbpW/view?usp=sharing}.
-We conclude with a higher-level discussion of the impact and future directions opened up by this work in \rref{sec:conclusion}.
+We formalize the syntax and semantics of MLTL in the theorem prover Isabelle/HOL \cite{DBLP:books/sp/NipkowPW02,DBLP:journals/jar/Paulson89} and develop a formal library of key properties and useful lemmas for this encoding, including duality properties, an NNF transformation, and custom induction rules; see \rref{sec:encoding}.
+We then verify formula progression \cite{LR18} in \rref{sec:fp}, fixing errors in the original correctness proofs; our verified algorithm is \textit{executable} and can be exported to code in SML, OCaml, Haskell, or Scala, using Isabelle/HOL's code generator. \rref{sec:challenges} details the challenges and insights that emerged from our formalization.
+Our code is approximately 3300 lines in Isabelle/HOL and is available on \href{https://drive.google.com/drive/folders/15u-NjKc7GHcrd8g1xnO4Be9AbHC3wnwV?usp=sharing}{Google Drive} at https://tinyurl.com/fscd25artifact.\footnote{We plan to make our formula progression formalization available on Isabelle/HOL's Archive of Formal Proofs alongside our core MLTL library, which is already posted \cite{Mission_Time_LTL-AFP}.} \rref{sec:conclusion} concludes with a high-level discussion of impact and future directions.